sighingnow/jekyll-gitbook/_pages/Analyzer.md

 The goal of this exercise is to review the access controls and permissions you can apply for Analyzer reporting.

-1. Ensure you are logged into the Admin portal.
+1. Ensure you are logged into the Admin portal with your supervisor user.

 2. Open Analyzer in a new tab to enable you to switch between tasks in Portal and Analyzer.

 3. You would notice two folders: `Admin` and `Stock` Reports.

-4. Create a folder for yourself under Visualisations with the name `Team_X`, where X is your student number.
-TODO
+4. Create a folder for yourself under Visualisations with the name Team\_<w class = "attendee-class">attendee-id</w>, based on your atendee ID.

 5. In Admin Portal, navigate on the left to `Provisioning -> Users`.
 Use the Search bar to find your user.
 You can search for your student number to make it easy.
 Check which `User Profile` is being used by your user.
+TODO

 6. Edit your User profile by navigating to `User Profiles` and selecting the ellipsis menu next to that profile, then click `Edit`.
 Then, in your User Profile, navigate to `Access Rights`.

    - Set all folders except yours to “None”.

    **_Note: Stock Folder cannot be modified and is visible to all._**

-1. `Save` the User profile.
+7. `Save` the User profile.

-2. **Logout** from the Administrator portal, **close** the Browser and login back with your student user.
+8. **Logout** from the Administrator portal, **close** the Browser and login back with your supervisor user.

-3. Go Back to the `Analyzer -> Visualizations` and check if the applied folder restrictions are visible.
+9. Go Back to the `Analyzer -> Visualizations` and check if the applied folder restrictions are visible.
 You should be able to see only the Stock Reports and your own folder.

 You can always consult the [Analyzer User Guide Access Control](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cust_contact/contact_center/webexcc/Analyzer_2/b_analyzeronloinehelp/_b_analyzeronloinehelp_chapter_01.html#topic_38C3FADD09C46F7A0073A1F4452D23F2) chapter on complete information on permissions and access control for each type of user.